 College of Liberal Arts

 Renata Morfin

-Social Sciences and Humanities Research Assistant I
+Social Sciences and Humanities Research Assistant II

-Renata Morfin is a trilingual Social Sciences and Humanities Research Assistant I at the Latino Research Institute (LRI).
+Renata Morfin is a trilingual Social Sciences and Humanities Research Assistant II at the Latino Research Institute (LRI).
 She supports a variety of activities related to extramurally funded research, such as recruitment.
 She also supports the planning and implementation of other research initiatives.
 Renata obtained her BSA in Neuroscience at The University of Texas at Austin and is passionate about empowering individuals to pursue healthy lifestyles and achieve a better quality of life.
-Renata has lived in three different counties and enjoys engaging people from various ethnic and cultural backgrounds to work together to achieve a common goal.
+Renata has lived in three different counties and enjoys engaging people from various ethnic and cultural backgrounds to work together to achieve a common goal

+College of Liberal Arts